edgedb/edgedb/docs/stdlib/sequence.rst

 .. note::

-    Any sequence that can be called upon by either :eql:func:`sequence_next` or :eql:func:`sequence_rest` functions are specified by a ``schema::ScalarType`` object.
-If the sequence argument is known ahead of time and does not change, the recommended way to pass it is to use the :eql:op:`introspect` operator:
+    To specify the sequence to be operated on by either :eql:func:`sequence_next` or :eql:func:`sequence_reset`, you must pass a ``schema::ScalarType`` object.
+If the sequence argument is known ahead of time and does not change, we recommend passing it by using the :eql:op:`introspect` operator:

     .. code-block:: edgeql